ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 include Fragment and Options headers).
 IP proxies MAY reject requests to scope to protocol numbers that are used for extension headers.
-Upon receiving packets, implementations that support scoping or routing by IP protocol number MUST walk the chain of extensions to find the matching IP protocol number.
+Upon receiving packets, implementations that support scoping or routing by IP protocol number MUST walk the chain of extensions to find outermost non-extension IP protocol number to match against the scoping rule.
 Note that the ROUTE_ADVERTISEMENT capsule uses IP protocol number 0 to indicate that all protocols are allowed, it does not restrict the route to the IPv6 Hop-by-Hop Options Header ({{Section 4.3 of IPv6}}).

 # Context Identifiers